-The WSU College of Pharmacy and Pharmaceutical Sciences (CPPS), in collaboration with the WSU Graduate School, has established a combined, sequential Doctor of Pharmacy (PharmD)/PhD program that allows some aspects of the PhD experience to be initiated during the Pharm. curriculum.
+The WSU College of Pharmacy and Pharmaceutical Sciences (CPPS), in collaboration with the WSU Graduate School, has established a combined, sequential Doctor of Pharmacy (PharmD)/PhD in Pharmaceutical Sciences and Molecular Medicine program that allows some aspects of the PhD experience to be initiated during the PharmD curriculum.

-The goal of this program is to integrate and expedite completion of the concurrent degrees in a time frame that is approximately two years shorter than it would be otherwise.
+The goal of this program is to integrate and expedite completion of the dual degrees in a time frame that is approximately two years shorter than it would be otherwise.